ckeditor/ckeditor5/packages/ckeditor5-source-editing/docs/features/source-editing.md

 {@snippet features/source-editing}

-The source editing plugin also works well with the {@link features/markdown Markdown} output.
+The source editing plugin also works well with the {@link features/markdown Markdown output} plugin.
 Please remember that Markdown syntax is very simple and it does not cover all the rich-text features.
 Some features provided by CKEditor 5 will thus work as intended only when output to HTML as they have no Markdown equivalent.

 {@snippet features/source-editing-with-markdown}